Interop-community/Project-Herophilus-Assets/index.md

 healthcare for decades.
 We created a [fictious organization](docs/General/FictitiousOrg.md) for consistency.
 The overall project is intended to deal with [integration standards support](docs/Design/IntegrationStandardsSupported.md) and non industry standard data challenges.
 At Project Herophilus we [leverage industry leading open source technologies](docs/Technical/Technologies.md) to bring the most widely adopted and used capabilities to bear.
 Assets currently available provide tools for configuration, testing, data integration, synthetic data, and more - all developed and available to any organization.

-Project Herophilus has made these assets available to anyone using fully open source software and all under Apache 2 licensing.
+Project Herophilus is constructed in a very modern cloud first/native manner ensuring that any component is designed and built for a specific purpose with scale and extensibility.
+The sole purpose of ALL the capabilities we have built for healthcare is to focus on enabling <b> Data as an Asset</b>.
+The major focus of our efforts is to reduce, and hopefully remove, the data barriers while reducing risk and moving data integration towards <b>Data Innovation</b> and enable it to move from a specific task based enabler to a mainstream application development enablement.has made these assets available to anyone using fully open source software and all under Apache 2 licensing.

 - Intelligent DaaS (Data as a Service): Simplify and enable easier and more consistent access to data.
 It is intended to be a comprehensive set of <b> design patterns / reference architectures / accelerators </b> to help anyone and supports hundreds of connectors from legacy to modern to industry standards to various public clouds.
-It includes the ability to connect, route/distribute, build business process/decision management based apps and provides comprehensive audit capabilities.
+It includes the ability to connect, route/distribute, build business process/decision management or complex event process based apps and provides comprehensive audit capabilities.
 - Event Builder: Comprehensive parsing and data building library for a comprehensive set of healthcare data standards.
 - Synthetic Data: The ability to leverage billions of data attributes in any number of ways to maximize business needs and benefits.
-The platform is constructed in a very modern cloud native manner ensuring that any component is designed and built for a specific purpose with scale and extensibility.
-The sole purpose of ALL the capabilities we have built for healthcare is to enable <b> Data as an Asset</b>.
-The major focus of our efforts is to reduce, and hopefully remove, the data barriers while reducing risk and moving data integration towards <b>Data Innovation</b> and enable it to move from a specific task based enabler to a mainstream application development enablement.
+- Deidentification and Anonymization: Complete capabilities to enable data deidentification and anonymization capabilities for healthcare data.
+This leverages the Synthetic Data capabilities we have enabled for the industry.
+- Data Simulators with Test Data: Simulators and test data to enable various means for implementation and scale testing (depending on use cases).

 # How to Get Started
 In the background section we tried to giv and quick and simple definition for what we are doing.
 However, as you can imagine